-On October 26, 2011, Kerry Britt, Pretreatment Manager, gave a presentation on the NBC Dental BMP program at the 13th Annual EPA New England Region Pretreatment Conference.
+On October 17, 2012, Kerry Britt, Pretreatment Manager, gave a presentation on NBC procedures on Permitting Groundwater Discharges at the 14th Annual EPA New England Region Pretreatment Conference.

-~ Women in Science and Engineering (WISE) Conference
+Women in Science and Engineering (WISE) Workshop

-On November 19, 2011, Kerry Britt, Pretreatment Manager, gave a presentation on the NBC and the Pretreatment Program at the WISE workshop held at St. Mary Academy - Bay View for Middle School girls.
+On November 17, 2012, Kerry Britt, Pretreatment Manager, gave a presentation on the NBC and the Pretreatment Program at the WISE Workshop held at St. Mary Academy - Bay View for Middle School girls.
 During the presentation the girls conducted experiments for dissolved oxygen, nitrate, phosphate, pH and turbidity.